Introduction

 4. Choose what you want to do with your changes: Update content package or Discard.
 For more information about updating the content package and discarding your changes, see this article.

-Edit your Content365 Authoring course
+Edit your Content365 Authoring content

 Options available on the screen options toolbar